-When writing your bio paragraph in your query letter, keep it short.
+When writing your query letter bio, keep it short.
 Please.
-This is another quick post to answer a specific query question, and it follows on the heels of my advice to not write about yourself in the third person.
+This is another quick post to answer a specific query question, and it follows on the heels of my advice about query letter POV.
 For the bio paragraph, where you went to college, how many kids you have, what your pets’ names are, and even what your day job is are not important unless they are directly related to the book you’re writing.

-Some of that warm-n’-fuzzy getting-to-know-you stuff will happen if and when an agent calls to offer representation.
+The questions a literary agent might ask during a call to offer representation will allow you to talk about some of that warm-n’-fuzzy getting-to-know-you stuff.
 At that point, I want to know more about you as a human being.
-For your query bio, however, I don’t really care about personal information unless it relates to you as “the person who wrote the manuscript that’s in front of me.”
+For your query letter bio, however, I don’t really care about personal information unless it relates to you as “the person who wrote the manuscript that’s in front of me.”
 That’s not me trying to sound harsh.
 I am sure you’re wonderful and interesting and have had a fascinating life (and you have impeccable taste, since you are one of my beloved readers, after all!).
 But a query is still a short cover letter, and a business letter.

 My book, Biographical Information in a Query (Unlikely Press, 2012), has sold briskly, and I recently won the Stupid Blog Post Example Award from the Muse Society.

 If you haven’t published or won anything, don’t sweat it.
 Just like you don’t need to prove that you’re familiar with children (since we all were children at one point, we have experience), you don’t really need writing credits.
 Everyone starts somewhere.
 And, to be perfectly honest, most of the stuff that aspiring writers start off winning or publishing in, I haven’t heard of.
 It’s just nice to know that you’ve gotten yourself out there already, but if that’s not the case, don’t sweat it.